-- Employment offers and compensation increases may only be utilized if all of the following requirements are met: - Offer/Increase (amount and effective date) is documented by an employment contract signed by both the borrower and the employer or otherwise well documented - The employment and income are in the same line of work and/or consistent with education (new graduates) and is reasonable given the borrower's circumstances and information contained in the loan file - Additional reserves are verified to enable the borrower to make the mortgage payment during the pre-job/pre-increase period - Eligible source is base pay (salary, hourly, social security, etc.) variable pay (commission, overtime, bonus, etc.) or self-employment income requires a history and new offers or increases cannot be considered - The borrower's first day of employment or the date of the increase is within 90 days of closing - Calculation: - Use the offer or increased amount
+- Employment offers and compensation increases may only be utilized if applicable GSE requirements are satisfied, and the following requirements are met: - 1-unit primary residence purchase or rate/term refinance - Offer/Increase (amount and effective date) is documented by a non-contingent employment contract signed by both the borrower and the employer (that cannot be a family member or interested party).
+A VVOE within 10 days of closing is required to confirm the offer of employment remains valid. - The employment and income are in the same line of work and/or consistent with education (new graduates) and is reasonable given the borrower's circumstances and information contained in the loan file - Additional reserves are verified in an amount no less than the number of full or partial months between the note and start date multiplied by the PITIA - Eligible source is non-fluctuating base pay (salary, social security, etc.) hourly, variable pay (commission, overtime, bonus, etc.) or self-employment income requires a history and new offers or increases cannot be considered - The borrower's first day of employment or the date of the increase is within 90 days of closing and must be evidenced by a paystub (or other GSE eligible documentation) collected after closing (insurance eligibility requires evidence that employment started after closing and income is consistent with qualifying) - Calculation: - Use the offer or increased amount